 BYLP is a non-profit and non-partisan educational organization dedicated to developing California's next generation of public policy leaders.

-GENup is a national student-led social justice organization and student-activist coalition that strives to advocate for education through the power of youth voices.
-Thousands of student leaders participate across chapters in high schools and colleges all over California.
+GENup is a national student-led social justice organization and student-activist coalition that advocates for change through the power of youth voices.
+Thousands of student leaders participate in chapters in high schools and colleges.

 Students serve on the governing boards of at least 325 high school PTAs in California.
-Why not all of them?
 Students also serve on the governing board of the California State PTA, where they participate in the dialogue about the organization's policy positions.

 The Ed100 Online Academy for Student Leaders brings student leaders together to learn, connect, and make a difference.
-A select team of student leaders plays a central role in planning and carrying out this conference,including outreach, marketing, technology development, social media, speaker recruitment and more.
+A select team plays a central role in planning and carrying out this conference, including outreach, marketing, technology development, social media, speaker recruitment and more.

 Kaylee Nguyen joined the founding leadership team of the Ed100 Academy in 2020, and served as Director of Admissions in both 2021 and 2022.
 She recruited and directed the team of Outreach Ambassadors and oversaw the addition of the certificate program to recognize students who participate deeply in the Ed100 Academy summer conference.
 Kaylee is a rising senior at UC Berkeley, where she studies psychology and English.
 She plays midfield for the Cal Bears women's soccer team, and received the Haas Jr. community service award for student-athletes.